grpc/proposal/A88-xds-data-error-handling.md

 - `OnServerDataError(Status status, bool fail_on_data_errors)`: Will be
   invoked for server-generated data errors only.
-This is used for [xRFC TP3] errors and when the does-not-exist timer fires when the "resource_timer_indicates_transient_failure" server feature is *not* present.
+This is used for [xRFC TP3] errors and when the does-not-exist timer fires when the "resource_timer_is_transient_error" server feature is *not* present.
   The `fail_on_data_errors` parameter indicates whether the server feature of the same name was present in the bootstrap configuration for the xDS server that caused the data error.
 If the watcher already has a valid resource, it will use the two parameters to determine whether it should continue using that resource or whether it should stop using that resource and put itself into a failing state.
 See [xRFC TP3] for guidance on what status codes should be used to decide to drop an existing resource.

 For transient connectivity errors, including the ADS channel reporting TRANSIENT_FAILURE and the ADS stream terminating without receiving a